 MEPs secured a prohibition on journalists and editors having to disclose their sources, including by detainment, sanctions, office searches or by installing intrusive surveillance software on their devices.

 By way of derogation, such interferences will only be permitted on a case-by-case basis ‘by an overriding reason of public interest’, subject to authorisation by a judicial authority.
 In order to use intrusive surveillance software against journalists, it will also need to be justified for investigations of serious crimes punishable by a custodial sentence in the respective member state.
 In this case, surveillance measures will have to be regularly reviewed by the judiciary.

 Even in these cases, the right of subjects to be informed about ongoing surveillance as well as having to have judicial protection will apply.

-To assess media independence, the EMFA will oblige all media to publish information on their direct and indirect owners, including if they are directly or indirectly owned by the state or a public authority, in a national database.
+To assess media independence, the EMFA will oblige media, including micro-enterprises, to publish information on their direct and indirect owners, including if they are directly or indirectly owned by the state or a public authority, in a national database.